Tag

 Your AI Model Is Being Retired: Why It Keeps Happening and What to Do (2026)

-OpenAI is retiring GPT-4.5 from ChatGPT on June 27, 2026, and Google is sunsetting older Gemini models.
+OpenAI has replaced GPT-5.5 with the GPT-5.6 family, Anthropic has retired the original Claude 4 models, and Google keeps sunsetting older Gemini versions.
 Here's why AI companies retire models so often, what it means for you, and the simple steps to take.